polirritmico/telescope-lazy-plugins.nvim/README.md

 ⚡ Add custom entries for your special needs.

-For example to access the configuration file of a config distributions, custom configurations files or custom utilities.
+For example a custom entry to quickly access a configuration file from a config distribution like LazyVim, NvChad, etc.

 ⚡ Quickly execute builtin actions on the selected entry: